 Nemak USA is a leading provider of innovative light-weighting solutions for the global automotive industry, specializing in the development and manufacturing of aluminum components for powertrain and body structure applications.
-To encourage and assist former CACC dual enrollment students complete their program of study in Automotive Manufacturing Technology, Electronics, Machine Shop, or Welding, Nemak USA is offering scholarships valued up to \$5,000 for tuition and required fees.
+To encourage and assist former CACC dual enrollment students from specific high schools to complete their program of study in Automotive

+Manufacturing Technology, Electronics, Machine Shop, or Welding, Nemak USA is offering scholarships valued up to \$5,000 for tuition and required fees.
 Applications are available on the Office of Financial Aid website or on social media accounts.